osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 Use this procedure to remove your own tenant from a community.

-After removing you tenant, you can be re-invited to the community but all data that was previously shared with your tenant must be shared again.
+After removing your tenant, you can be re-invited to the community but all data that was previously shared with your tenant must be shared again.

-If your tenant created a community and still has ownership of it, you cannot remove your own tenant.
+If your tenant created a community, you cannot remove your own tenant.

 **Note.** Only OCS users who have the [Community Administrator](xref:communityroles#community-administrator) role *and* the [Tenant Administrator](xref:communityroles#account-administrator) role can remove their own tenant from a community.